wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-An innovative Editor that makes it amazingly easy for everyone to create posts and pages, very quickly and with unprecedented design freedom!
+The best Editor for everyone to create amazing posts and pages, very easily, quickly and with unprecedented design freedom!

 == Description ==
 Zedity is an innovative content Editor to create posts or pages very easily and quickly!
 With no technical skill required, everyone can design any desired content with total flexibility and unprecedented possibilities, as easily as if it's done on a piece of paper!